henriquebecker91/masters/codes/cpp/README.md

 A function macro definition that is used in the inner workings of the library.
 Don't redefine it, or depend on its existence.

+#### HBM_GIT_HEAD_AT_COMPILATION
+A macro that should contain the git head at compilation.
+This macro should be defined by the compiler (using -DHBM_GIT_HEAD_AT_COMPILATION=...), if not, it will contain a string saying that someone forgot to set the macro.
+If you use the provided Makefile it will be set correctly.
+The exact format of the version string can be consulted at the Makefile too.

 ### Assumption Rules
 The code makes some assumptions about the profit and weight types, if you break those the code probably won't compile or work as